 Where the commission of an offence has occurred within a church setting, through any church activity or can be perceived to have a link to a church, the subject's Covenant will be lifelong.
-As the offender has used their connection to the Church as a means to access those they have abused, we must recognise this presents an additional risk in this specific context and must ensure supervision and monitoring within the Church remains in place.
-The methods and level of monitoring will continue to be proportionately reviewed and applied.
+As the offender has used their connection to the Church as a means to access

 - (ii) The Risks associated with those accused of sexual offences who are found not guilty in criminal courts have been demonstrated in a number of Significant Case Reviews including those mentioned in sections 4.2.15 & 4.2.16 of Appendix 2.
 It is pertinent to reflect on the recent Makin Review into the Church of England's handling of the abuse perpetrated by John Smyth which refers to abusers 'hidden in plain sight'.
-The decision of the Safeguarding Committee was that no change be made to this aspect of Safeguarding Service practice and to confirm the need for a Covenant of Responsibilities is dependent on, and informed by risk assessments using validated information.
-While not part of the deliverance informing this aspect of the review, it is also important to acknowledge that the same principles apply to cases that have not proceeded to trial.
+The decision of the Safeguarding Committee was that no change be made to this aspect of Safeguarding Service practice and to confirm the need for a Covenant of Responsibilities is dependent on, and informed by risk assessments using validated information. - While not part of the deliverance informing this aspect of the review, it is also important to acknowledge that the same principles apply to cases that have not proceeded to trial.
 In such cases, the judgement regarding the evidence has been made at an earlier stage where Police Scotland or the Procurator Fiscal has decided the evidence does not meet the criminal standard of proof which is 'beyond a reasonable doubt'.
 Where authorities continue to have concerns and believe the subject is responsible for harm or abuse 'on the balance of probabilities', appropriate and proportionate Safeguarding Measures will be put in place. - (iii) It was agreed that it is not ethical, or morally just, to invite or insist that those with impaired cognition sign a Covenant with conditions they don't understand or have no capacity to independently fulfil.
 As a result of the review, such Subjects have a more limited Covenant which is agreed with their main carer and/or the agency responsible for managing the Subject's care plan. - 4.2.7 The full Report and Reviewed Guidance are at Appendix 2 and provides the details of the review and the rationale behind the decisions taken.